Chapter 4: From Now On, You Have Me

 "I know enough."
 His thumb brushed across my jawline, the touch sending electricity dancing across my skin.
 "I know you're stronger than you think.
 I know you deserve better than what they've done to you."

 "Stop it."
 My voice cracked on the words, betraying the tremor I was trying so hard to hide.
 "Just... stop."
-My hands pressed against his chest, feeling the steady beat of his heart through the expensive fabric of his suit.
+My hand pressed against his chest, feeling the steady beat of his heart through the expensive fabric of his suit while my other hand maintained its death grip on the only thing preserving my modesty.

 His free hand came up to brush a strand of hair from my face, the gesture startlingly gentle compared to his earlier intensity.
 "Don't belittle yourself."
 His tone softened slightly, but his grip remained firm, his thumb tracing a small arc along my jawline.
 "You're not alone."

-He leaned closer, until I could feel the heat radiating from his body, until the sophisticated notes of his cologne mixed with the natural warmth of his skin.
+He leaned closer, until I could feel the heat radiating from his body.
 His next words seemed to brand themselves into my soul: "From now on, you have me."